 - (1) Students are admitted to the Master's thesis if they meet the admission requirements stated in section 17 (2 and 5) and have, pursuant to section 12, obtained a total of 60 credits in the examinations required in accordance with section 24. - (2) The registration for the Master's thesis is to be addressed in writing to the chairperson of the examination board and to be submitted to the Office of Student and Examination Services.
-Students are required to submit the following documents with their registration, unless they have already done so: - 1. proof of having met the admission requirements stated in subsection 1 - 2. statement on previous endeavors to write a Master's thesis or another final examination and on endeavors to take the Master's examination - 3. statement on which examiner is willing and able to prepare the topic of the Master's thesis and to function as thesis adviser - 4. suggested topic of the Master's thesis - (3) Students may revoke the registration for the Master's thesis in writing up until the day the decision on admission is announced.
-By complying with this provision, students will not lose an attempt to write the Master's thesis. - (4) Admission to the Master's thesis is to be granted by the chairperson of the examination board and, in cases of doubt, the examination board itself.
-Admission is to be denied if - a) the student does not meet the requirements stated in subsection 1, or - b) the documents to be submitted are incomplete, or - c) within the jurisdiction of the German constitution, a final thesis written by the student has been evaluated as "insufficient" and may not be written again, or if the student has irreversibly failed one of the examinations stated in subsection 2 sentence 2 no. 2.
+Students are required to submit the following documents along with their registration, unless they have already done so: - 1. proof of having met the admission requirements stated in subsection 1, - 2. statement on previous attempts to write a Master's thesis or another final examination and on attempts to take the Master's examination. - 3. a statement on which examiner is willing and able to prepare the topic of the Master's thesis and to function as thesis adviser, and - 4. the suggested topic of the Master's thesis. - (3) Students may revoke the registration for the Master's thesis in writing up until the day the decision on admission is announced.
+In this case the registration will not count as a failed attempt. - (4) The chairperson of the examination board decides on the admission to the Master's thesis.
+In cases of doubt, the decision lies with the entire examination board.
+Admission is to be denied if - a) the examinee does not meet the requirements stated in subsection 1, or - b) the examinee fails to submit all documents, or c) within the jurisdiction of the German constitution, a final thesis written by the student has been evaluated as "insufficient" and may not be written again, or if the student has irreversibly failed one of the examinations stated in subsection 2, phrase 2, no. 2.